1974 Asian Games: Calendar

 In the following calendar for the 1974 Asian Games, each blue box represents an event competition, such as a qualification round, on that day.
 The yellow boxes represent days during which medal-awarding finals for a sport were held.
 The numeral indicates the number of event finals for each sport held that day.
 On the left, the calendar lists each sport with events held during the Games, and at the right, how many gold medals were won in that sport.
 There is a key at the top of the calendar to aid the reader.

 Medal table

 The top ten ranked NOCs at these Games are listed below.
 The host nation, Iran, is highlighted.

+Iran-Israel football match

+In September 1974, the national teams of Iran and Israel faced each other in the final of the soccer tournament, which was seen by some Iranians and Israelis, especially the high classes and middle classes as a symbol of sympathy of the two countries.
+This competition was held at Aryamehr Stadium in the presence of Shah of Iran; Mohammad Reza Pahlavi and queen of Iran; Farah Pahlavi, it was a symbol of the friendship between two countries.
+The Iranian national team, with the support of their fans, eventually won due to an own goal by Israeli defender Itzhak Shum and this victory was celebrated as a national event with Israelis on the streets of Tehran, Isfahan and Kerman.